-In the course of the centuries arose different types of reading of the Koran of which the Islamic tradition later recognized seven as canonical.
+In the course of the centuries arose different types of reading of the Koran, of which the Islamic tradition later recognized seven as canonical.

-Practice the prayer from the decline of the sun to the onset of the night eclipse, and the recitation (qur'ān) of the dawn.
-One should be present with her( Sure 75:16–18 ).
+"Practice the prayer from the decline of the sun to the onset of the night eclipse, and the recitation (qur'ān) of the dawn.
+One should be present with her."( Sure 75:16–18 ).

-The text of the Koran is written in a special rhyme prose.
+According to the faith of the Muslims, the Koran is the literal revelation by the angel Gabriel from Allah to Muhammad, whom the Shia lifted up to the sole prophet.
+But the text of the Koran is written in a special rhyme prose.
 It consists of 114 Suren, which in turn consist of a different number of verses.

-Besides the quotations on the holy war, the Qur'an contains many other suras which invite to religious criticism, as Sura 2: 877, Sura 2: 89, Sura 47: 4-7, Sura 5: 37, Sura 8: 12, Sura 8:
+Besides the quotations about the holy war, the Qur'an contains many other suras which invite to religious criticism, as Sura 2: 877, Sura 2: 89, Sura 47: 4-7, Sura 5: 37, Sura 8: 12, Sura 8:

 == Other relevations ==

-A truly initiated biblical-kabbalistic initiate or a initiated Tantrik smiles at most about Muhammad's simplified understanding of spirituality (see Sura 2: 223; 11:13) and his transferred (Qur'an: Al-Hadid, Surah 57:12) and learned practices like the later Hikmah.
+A truly initiated biblical-kabbalistic initiate rabbi or a initiated tantrik master smile at most about Muhammad's simplified understanding of spirituality (see Sura 2: 223; 11:13) and his transferred (Qur'an: Al-Hadid, Surah 57:12) and learned practices like the later Hikmah.

-The ritual exercises of the dervishes were secret and remember at the initiations of the roman Sol Invictus - form of Mithras, whose initiation was strictly secret.
+The ritual exercises of the bektashi dervishes were secret and remember at the initiations of the roman Sol Invictus - form of Mithras, whose initiation was strictly secret.

-Long and narrow is the ancient Path, - I have touched it, I have found it, - the Path by which the wise, knowers of the Eternal, attaining to salvation, depart hence to the high world of Paradise.
+Long and narrow is the ancient Path, - I have touched it, I have found it, - the Path by which the wise, knowers of the Eternal, attaining to salvation, depart hence to the high world of Paradise.'
 (Brihadaranyaka Upanishad, IV)